timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Resource Public Key Infrastructure (RPKI) material is created by Certification Authorities (CAs).
-This signed data is then submitted to a publication engine using the publication protocol specified in [@!RFC8181], and finally made available to RPKI Relying Parties (RPs) through publicly accessible rsync [@!RFC5781] and RPKI Repository Delta Protocol (RRDP) [@!RFC8182] repositories.
+This signed data is then submitted to a Publication Engine using the publication protocol specified in [@!RFC8181], and finally made available to RPKI Relying Parties (RPs) through publicly accessible rsync [@!RFC5781] and RPKI Repository Delta Protocol (RRDP) [@!RFC8182] repositories.